Rwanda Golden Monkey Treks

 The mo keys are easily found since most of them live just right below the Volcanoes Mountain and can be seen swinging from the bamboo trees in the forest.
 The guests get to see monkeys which have short tails that were cut off because they got stuck in the bamboo trees and they get an hour to view the creatures and get to know about their different characteristics from the experienced your guide who goes with them.

 What is needed for a great hike?

-There are several things that you need to know so as to enjoy the Golden mo keys trekking and some of these include
+There are several things that you need to know so as to enjoy the Golden monkeys trekking and well as gorilla safaris in Rwanda and some of these include

 When taking photographs, flashes are not allowed on the cameras as they scare the monkeys away.